-2017 £(m) 2016 £(m)
+2018 £m 2017 £m

-Funds raised by MIG4 VCT 13.96 -
+Funds raised by MIG4 VCT 1.04 13.96

-Offer costs payable to Mobeus at 3.25% of funds raised by MIG4 VCT 0.45 -
+Offer costs payable to Mobeus at 3.25% of funds raised by MIG4 VCT 0.03 0.45

-Under the terms of an Offer for Subscription, with the other Mobeus advised VCTs, launched on 6 September 2017, Mobeus is entitled to fees of 3.25% of the investment amount received from investors.
-This amount totalled £1.96 million for the first five allotments which took place between September and November 2017 across all four VCTs, out of which all the costs associated with the allotments were met, excluding any payments to advisers facilitated under the terms of the Offer.
+Under the terms of an Offer for Subscription, with the other Mobeus advised VCTs, launched on 6 September 2017, Mobeus was entitled to fees of 3.25% of the investment amount received from investors.
+This amount totalled £0.64 million for the final two allotments which took place between January and March across all four VCTs, out of which all the costs associated with the allotments were met, excluding any payments to advisers facilitated under the terms of the Offer.